meta-llama/llama-stack/docs/zero_to_hero_guide/quickstart.md

 ```

 With these steps, you should have a functional Llama Stack setup capable of generating text using the specified model.
 For more detailed information and advanced configurations, refer to some of our documentation below.

+This command initializes the model to interact with your local Llama Stack instance.

 ---